-Your best bet to preserving baked beans is letting them cool completely before putting them in the freezer.
-This isn’t an optional step.
+Your best bet to preserving baked beans is to let them cool completely before putting them in the freezer.
+Unfortunately, this isn’t an optional step.

 Are you cooking dried beans so you can freeze them?
-Make sure they’re al dente.
+First, make sure they’re al-dente.
 If you don’t, they will turn mushy, soggy, and unpleasant when thawed.

 Quick-frozen fruits and vegetables can hold their nutrients well, especially if inside an airtight container.
 But any kind of processing can destroy vitamins.

 After the beans are frozen, they have a softer texture if you allow them to thaw.
-When you’re ready to reuse the beans, place the frozen baked beans in the refrigerator to defrost.
+Place the frozen baked beans in the refrigerator to defrost when you’re ready to reuse the beans.

 Allow the beans to thaw for up to a day.
-Before it can be eaten, it needs to be heated thoroughly.
-If you put frozen beans straight into the saucepan to heat up, they can become watery and mushy, and have an undesirable taste.
+Then, before it can be eaten, it needs to be heated thoroughly.
+Put frozen beans straight into the saucepan to heat up.
+They can become watery and mushy and have an undesirable taste.

 How to Preserve Baked Beans?

 Baked beans are popular because of their heartiness and low cost.
-The baked beans are made from navy beans, full of fiber and high in protein.
+The baked beans are made from navy beans, are full of fiber, and are high in protein.
 When perfectly preserved, it becomes an easy and delicious solution for busy parents and kids.

 - Pack the beans (with the sauce) inside an airtight container.
 Ceramic or a plastic-covered dish is better than a plastic bag.

-- Don’t fill your container all the way.
-Leave a small bit of space in case the container expands while in the freezer.
+- Don’t fill your receptacle all the way.
+Leave a tiny bit of space in case the container expands while in the freezer.

 - Use freezer-safe containers.
 They’re less likely to break under rapidly changing temperatures.

 - If your baked beans include meat, cover it with sauce before closing it.
-The sauce will keep the meat from drying out.
+The sauce will keep the heat from drying out.

 - Label your container and write the date on top.
-You can keep it in the freezer for about 6 months, before the flavor and texture start to deteriorate.
+You can control it in the freezer for about 6 months before the flavor and texture deteriorate.